Table of Contents – click on link to find in document

 - Make sure shipping charges are included (you must clarify with your vendor, do not guess)

 - Please allow 2-3 business days (at least) for your PO request to generate a PO.
-After Ms. Alexander submits your request, it will go through the Purchasing and Business Offices and the order will be placed.
+After Ms. Gonzalez submits your request, it will go through the Purchasing and Business Offices and the order will be placed.

 Important: If your PO request is asking for a check for payment for conference registration, organization membership, clinician payment, etc., please try and submit it well in advance.
 For a check to be cut on Thursday, all paperwork will need to be submitted by Monday of that same week.
 The Business Office only cuts checks on Thursdays.
 Please plan ahead as much as possible.